-After a seven year absence (during which they were wowing audiences in New York and Shanghai), the pioneers of large-scale immersive theatre have announced a brand new London show for 2022.
-And tickets go on sale this Wednesday at 10am.
+After an eight year absence (during which they were off wowing audiences in New York and Shanghai), the pioneers of large-scale immersive theatre have returned to the city, taking up residence across a pair of warehouses in a freshly redeveloped patch of Woolwich Arsenal.

 The Trojans learnt that the hard way.

 NOTE: Punchdrunk’s The Burnt City is running now.
 You can book your tickets right HERE (Woolwich residents can get tickets for £25).

 The Burnt City | One Cartridge Place, Woolwich, London SE18 6ZR

 Want to see something on a stage?
 Take a look at our guide to London Theatre Shows On Now

 The Nudge is an independent, searchable and highly-curated guide to the most interesting places to go and things to do in London, giving members unrestricted access to our full compendium of continually-updated restaurants, bars, events, exhibitions, date ideas, itineraries, member perks, weekend guides, monthly agendas and more – all delivered via our website, email newsletters & members’ app.

 Join us to see what’s hot in London this week; to explore all of the recommendations & ideas stored within The Nudge’s website and members’ app; and to start making the most of life in London today.
 Start Free One Week Trial